logzio/logz-docs/_source/user-guide/alerts/index.md

 * You can click the **Menu button <i class="li li-ellipsis-v"></i>** to edit, duplicate, or delete an alert.

-* To view the alert logs (that is the logs written by the alert) over the last 3 days, click the **Menu button <i class="li li-ellipsis-v"></i>** and select **View last events**.
+* To view the alert logs over the last 3 days, click the **Menu button <i class="li li-ellipsis-v"></i>** and select **View last events**.

   You'll be taken to Kibana Discover, with the logs filtered by the alert ID over the last 36 hours.
 Each log document represents an event when the alert triggered.

-  You can click the **Investigate** button to drill down on the raw logs that caused the alert to trigger for further details.
+  You can click the **Investigate** button to drill down on the raw logs that caused the alert to trigger.

-* You can filter the list of alerts by tags, severity, who created and/or updated the alert, and the alert's status, whether it is active or disabled.
+* You can filter the list of alerts by tags, severity, who created and/or updated the alert, and its status (whether it is active or disabled).

   <video autoplay loop>
   <source src="https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/filter-alerts.mp4" type="video/mp4" />